aaranburu/Deep-Reinforcement-Learning-Nanodegree-Udacity/README.md

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

+### Solution

+Follow the instructions in `Navigation.ipynb` from this repository to see the solution by successfully training the agent!
+You can find saved model weights in 'model_weights.'
+Otherwise, follow instructions below and try it yourself!

 ## Dependencies

 To set up your python environment to run the code in this repository, follow the instructions below.